 Considering all you can do with Zapier automation, the list could go on.
 But, why wonder if we can take action?

 So, let’s find out how you can connect CF7 to Zapier!

 How to Connect Contact Form 7 to Zapier

 Unfortunately, Zapier and Contact Form 7 lack direct integration.
-On one hand, it may be surprising – after all, it’s an extremely popular plugin.
+On one hand, it may be surprising – after all, it’s an extremely popular contact form and a lead generation plugin.
 On the other hand, it’s an open-source software, and the time of people working on it is extremely limited.

 Thankfully, just because there’s no direct integration doesn’t mean you can’t connect CF7 to Zapier at all.

-To do that, we’ll need to use Webhooks.
+To do that, we’ll need to use Zapier Webhooks.

-Unfortunately, this is where we come across a second obstacle.
-On its own, Contact Form 7 doesn’t give you access to Webhooks either.
-Thankfully, there are tools you can use to connect the tool to the form.
+Unfortunately, this is where we come across a second problem.
+This is because, there’s no way to connect Contact Form 7 to a webhook out of the box either.
+Thankfully, there are several tools – both free and paid – you can use to connect CF7 with webhook and, as a result, Zapier.